-What evidence will I need to provide to support my claim?
+What evidence will I need to provide to support my public injury claim?

 You may also be asked to provide details of any medical appointments you've attended and any medication prescribed to help with the treatment of your injuries.
 There is also a possibility that you'll need to attend a medical examination with an independent medical expert who specialises in medical reporting to support legal cases, also known as medico legal reports.

-Will it cost me anything to make a compensation claim?
+Will it cost me anything to make a public injury compensation claim?

 Can I make a claim for compensation if I had an accident in a public place outside of the UK?

-Does a claim need to be made within a certain time limit after an accident?
+Does a claim need to be made within a certain time limit after a public injury?

 Generally in England, Wales and Scotland the time limit to make a claim for personal injury after an accident in a public place is three years of the date of the accident.
 However, there are some variations to these time limits, for example:

 - If claiming on behalf of someone who has died, the claim would need to be made within three years from the date of their death.